juice-shop/juice-shop-ctf/CTFd/README.md

 1. Download the [GenerateCTFdInserts.html](GenerateCTFdInserts.html) file from this folder,

-2. Open it and follow the instructions inside.
+2. Open it on your local machine and follow the instructions inside.